ARC Private Lending Does Owner Occupied Loans In California

 These loans are available for owner occupied homes when the loan funds are being used for a BUSINESS PURPOSE and the property is IN CALIFORNIA.
 This means that the majority of the funds must be used for business purpose.
 See below for more details about the difference between a consumer purpose loan and a business purpose loan.

 2. Owner Occupied Alternative Financing Loans (California Only)

-These loans are available for borrowers who don’t qualify for conventional financing, a loan offered by a bank, and the property is IN CALIFORNIA.
+These hard money loans for primary residences are available for borrowers who don’t qualify for conventional financing, a loan offered by a bank, and the property is IN CALIFORNIA.

 As private money lenders for residential owner occupied loans, we can help those who may not qualify for a conventional loan for various reasons, such as bad credit or the need to prove income by alternative methods.

 Qualifying is easier for this type of loan than going through a bank.
 For example, we have closed loans on this program with credit scores under 600.

 You can only have one primary residence at any given time.
 You may live here with other people or by yourself.